Bušanovice: History

 The first written mention of Bušanovice is from 1314.
 It was founded as one of the old free royal settlements in the area.
 In 1490 it was first listed as part of the Hluboká estate.
 In 1552, it was acquired by William of Rosenberg.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

+Sights

+The main landmark of Bušanovice is the Chapel of the Virgin Mary from the second half of the 18th century.